Just a short while ago, my PS4 Controller suddenly failed.

 Every Dual Shock 4 controller has two analog directional sticks.
 One is attached to the daughterboard, with the other connected directly to the mainboard.

 For the most part, the sticks come as complete modules, though you can also find them in individual pieces.

 - Sensor wheel and housing

 4. A plastic stick

 4.3 Battery holder

-The PS4 controller has a built-in light bar that offers an additional point of interactivity in some games.
-Encased in a glass covering, the bar attaches to the controller through a clip, which in turn connects to the PCBs through a cable.
+The PS4 Controller has a built-in light bar that offers an additional point of interactivity in some games.
+Encased in a glass covering, the bar attaches to the Controller through a clip, which connects to the PCBs through a cable.

 4.5 Mounting Plate

 The PS4 controller PCB does not attach directly to the shell.
 Instead, it attaches to a mounting plate for stability.